 A belt is a belt, no?
 No. While picking a belt for concealed carry isn’t nearly as much as choosing an EDC pistol, it is no-less important.
-NexBelt is a radically new design to a rather timeless object and is ideal for concealed carry.
+NexBelt is a radically new design to a rather timeless object and is ideal as a concealed carry belt.

 NexBelt Concealed Carry Belt